naga-anjaneyulu/Happiness-Detection/README.md

 # Happiness-Detection

-Facial recogniton and smile detection using openCV.
+Facial recogniton and smile detection using openCV.I have used the haarcascades - frontalface ,eye and smiles from the openCV Github repository .Improved the detetcion by tuning the parameters suchs as number of neighbours and scaling factors.